elliotlarson/recipes/recipes/korean-cold-noodle-soup.md

 # Mild Cold Noodle Soup (Mul-naengmyeon)

-If you live somewhere like LA where you have easy access to a naengmyeon restaurant (I mean an actual restaurant that specializes in naengmyeon, not just a Korean restaurant that sells it), go there and get that.
-It's pretty amazing.
-If you don't have access, take a crack yourself.
-The homemade kimchi brine and brisket broth alone will put a packaged naengmyeon to shame.

 **Serves 2**

 This ice-cold noodle soup is so refreshing that I. could eat it every day in the summertime.
 Try it, and you will feel your body temperature cool right down.
 It is a little tangy from the fermented radish broth, a little sweet from the pear, and rich and meaty from the brisket.
 I like it best when the broth is almost frozen but still slushy.
 You’ve probably never had anything like it, and once you taste it, you will be hooked.